-In fulfilling its oversight responsibilities, the Audit Committee has reviewed and discussed with management and EY our audited consolidated financial statements for the fiscal year ended December 31, 2017, matters relating to Limelight's internal controls over financial reporting and the processes that support the certifications of the financial statements by Limelight's Chief Executive Officer and Chief Financial Officer.
+In fulfilling its oversight responsibilities, the Audit Committee has reviewed and discussed with management and EY our audited consolidated financial statements for the fiscal year ended December 31, 2019, matters relating to Limelight's internal controls over financial reporting and the processes that support the certifications of the financial statements by Limelight's Chief Executive Officer and Chief Financial Officer.
 The Audit Committee also discussed with EY the scope and plan for the annual audit.
-In addition, the Audit Committee discussed with EY the matters required to be discussed by Auditing Standard No. 1301 "Communication with Audit Committees." issued by the Public Company Accounting Oversight Board ("PCAOB").
+In addition, the Audit Committee discussed with EY the matters required to be discussed by Auditing Standard No. 1301 "Communication with Audit Committees" issued by the Public Company Accounting Oversight Board ("PCAOB") and the matters required to be discussed by the SEC.
 The Audit Committee also has received the written disclosures and the letter from EY as required by Rule 3526 of the PCAOB, Communication with Audit Committees Concerning Independence and the Audit Committee has discussed with them their independence from Limelight and management.

-Based on the Audit Committee's review of the matters noted above and its discussions with EY and our management, the Audit Committee recommended to the Board of Directors that the audited consolidated financial statements be included in our Annual Report on Form 10-K and our Annual Report to our stockholders for the year ended December 31, 2017.
-The Audit Committee also selected EY as Limelight's independent registered public accounting firm for the fiscal year ending December 31, 2018.
+Based on the Audit Committee's review of the matters noted above and its discussions with EY and our management, the Audit Committee recommended to the Board of Directors that the audited consolidated financial statements be included in our Annual Report on Form 10-K and our Annual Report to our stockholders for the year ended December 31, 2019.
+The Audit Committee also selected EY as Limelight's independent registered public accounting firm for the fiscal year ending December 31, 2020.
 The Board of Directors is recommending that the stockholders ratify this selection at the Annual Meeting.